WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

 #### Color Choices

 * The color scheme I selected was red, gray, white and black.
-* There is two tons of gray, one is to the p text color and the darker one is to the Restaurant Locations card
+* There is two tons of gray, one is to the p text color and the darker one is to the Restaurant Locations card.
 * I have added a light gray color to the p elements to diferentiate the p elements from the h1,h2... while still looking good.
 * I have choose the red color to be the contrast color of the design, mainly because it is a warm color and can remind of fire/fireplaces and meat.
 * I have choose the black color as the background color as it doesn't make the text hard to read while making a good match with red and white.